-- 1. Contains at least one FDA approved drug ingredient, and all ingredients in the compound (including their intended route of administration) are supported in at least one of the following Medicare approved reference books: - a.
-The American Hospital Formulary Service Drug Information; - b.
-The DRUGDEX Information System - c.
-The National Comprehensive Cancer Network and Clinical Pharmacology, or their successors, or other Medicare approved literature sources for cancer uses. - 2.
+- 1. Contains at least one FDA, or Compendia, approved drug ingredient, and all ingredients in the compound (including their intended route of administration) are supported in the Compendia. - 2.
 Does not contain a non-FDA approved or Part D excluded drug ingredient - 3.
 Does not contain an ingredient covered under Part B. (If it does, the compound may be covered under Part B rather than Part D) - 4.
 Prescribed for a medically accepted condition